cerner/cerner_tomcat/README.md

  * `sensitive`: A boolean used to ensure sensitive resource data is not logged by the chef-client.
 Remote_file, cookbook_file, and template sub-resources can be overriden (default=true)
  * `service_manager`: The service management framework to use.
 Supported frameworks include `:sysvinit` and `:upstart`.
 If using `:upstart` then init_info, shutdown_timeout, and any provided health_checks will be ignored (default=`:sysvinit`)
  * `download_dir`: The path to the directory where the tomcat package will be download. user/group should have permission to read (default = `/var/cerner_tomcat`)
+ * `user_shell`: The shell used by the service user for tomcat.
+If not supplied will fall back to poise_service_user defaults `[/bin/nologin, /usr/bin/nologin, /bin/false]`

 Example:
 ``` ruby